Can The Self Employed Claim Bankruptcy?

-If your self employed business employs only you, and you have no inventory or accounts receivable, you may be a good candidate for a chapter 7.
-If your business has employees, you have ongoing contracts, or inventory you buy and sell, a chapter 13 might work better.
+If your business has employees, you have ongoing contracts, or inventory you buy and sell, a Chapter 13 might work better.
 Either way, bankruptcy may save your business from going under.

 Looking for More Articles on Bankruptcy?